-Even board members who are not serving an additional role can present a conflict of interest to the organization.
-For instance, if a board member’s relative is to be hired by the organization, the related board member must recuse themselves of voting on the hiring and compensation amount for their relative (a relative in this case is the same as listed above).
-Additionally, a conflict of interest is created if the organization chooses to use services provided by a board member’s for-profit entity.
-If an organization does intend to use such services, it must provide documentation showing the for-profit entity is the best option for the organization, and services must be provided at a fair value (if not below market value).
+Additionally, a conflict of interest is created if the organization chooses to use services provided by a board member’s for-profit company.
+If an organization wants to use such services, it must provide documentation showing that individual’s company is the best option for the organization, and services must be provided at a fair value (if not below market value).

 Insider-owned land, buildings, vehicles, or equipment that is being used by the organization present a conflict of interest.
 At a minimum, the insider must recuse themselves of any discussion or decision-making.
 Unless donated, the IRS may require proof that the transaction is in the best interest of the nonprofit, which as mentioned in the above paragraph, will require research and documentation.

 Avoiding conflict of interest is always best practice.
 If having a conflict of interest is unavoidable, there are measures the organization can take to avoid questions from the IRS.
 All decision-making should be documented.
 Proper documentation also helps the organization ensure that all meetings have the proper board members to satisfy quorum.
 Having policies and criteria for board members, both new and current, will help the organization abide by IRS guidelines.

 - 1.A Nonprofit Board of Directors – What is a Board?